Preethi100194/contoso-raw-data/docs/phase-1-bronze.md

 ## What I built

+I built Bronze ingestion using a metadata-driven pipeline with ForEach + dynamic expressions, so adding a new source table is one-line change to the array — not a new activity.
+I chose HTTP/GitHub hosting for the learning environment but designed the pipeline so swapping to ADLS Gen2 would only change the source connector.

 This phase establishes the **Bronze layer** of the medallion architecture — the raw, immutable landing zone for source data.
 The goal isn't transformation; it's preservation.
 Every byte that arrives from the source is kept as-is so that